patrickstowell/PHY303-Lectures/_sources/phy303-unit6-radioactive-decays.md

 It turns out that trying to understand why the data follows this shape leads us once again to the need for a quantum mechanical treatment of Alpha Decay.
 To explain the relation, it turns out we need to consider that the alpha forms inside the nucleus and then escapes by Quantum Mechanical Barrier Penetration.

 The alpha is envisioned as a free-particle wavefunction subject to a combination of the Nuclear Potential binding it to the nucleus, and a coulomb potential that repels it from the other charged particles in the nucleus.
-Typically we expect a coulomb repulsion to pulse the charged alpha away from the rest of the nucleus, but in this case we are imagining that the alpha is **inside** the rest of the nucleus, therefore the remaining protons form a charged barrier that the alpha needs to tunnel through to escape.
+Typically we expect a coulomb repulsion to push the charged alpha away from the rest of the nucleus, but in this case we are imagining that the alpha is **inside** the rest of the nucleus, therefore the remaining protons form a charged barrier that the alpha needs to tunnel through to escape.
 The Coulomb barrier arises because the electrostatic force is repulsive between two positively charged entities—the alpha particle and the rest of the nucleus.

 - As the alpha particle gets closer to the nuclear surface (from within), the electrostatic potential energy increases because the repulsive force increases.
 At the surface of the nucleus, this potential energy reaches a maximum, forming the Coulomb barrier.